Aims of Our School

 Ryhall CE Academy is a place where we will provide the very best education for all to ensure happiness & achievement.

 We recognise, celebrate and nurture individual, spiritual, social and moral strengths through the extra layer of support that being a Church School brings.
 Through our work we aim to reflect the love of God in our daily lives, in all that we do.

-“Living Life in all its fullness so that they may
+Live life in all its fullness* so that we may

 Being Part of a Church School